 This topic refers to different type of policing in fantastical scenarios.
 The bulk of the entries can be divided between two types:-

 - Depictions of police forces in different worlds – be they future settings or dystopian scenarios, outer space or alternate realities.
 As a rule, there are not a large number of depictions of police forces that operate in fantasy worlds (where it seems assumed that either crime does not exist or these matters are dealt with by soldiery or city militia).
-The sole exception this might be the afterlife police force we meet in R.I.P.D.
-(2013).

 - Police officers with uniquely different abilities such as cyborg replacement parts or where individual officers are afflicted with conditions such as vampirism or lycanthropy.
 A subset of these is devoted to Gonzo Buddy Cop films in which a regular human cop is partnered with someone very different such as an alien, an android, a vampire, a gnome or an orc.